How to build a professional development plan: Examples and instructions

 The ability to get support will have an impact on how an employee’s plan develops and whether it is successful, so it is imperative for HR to be involved from the beginning.

-As with any plan, you will need to stay on top of it in order to see it come to fruition.
-Revisit the plan with employees often, especially if you need to involve others in the company for support.
-A good idea is to encourage employees to check in with their plans on a monthly basis.
-This affords the time to make changes, as needed.
+As with any plan, you will need to stay on top of it to see it come to fruition.
+Review plans regularly, especially if you need the support of others.
+A good idea is to encourage employees to check in with their plans every month.

 Below is a personal professional development plan example to help you develop one for your employees.
 This template allows each section to be recontextualised for other professions.
 The example worker used here is a member of the sales team.